Universal Beta Splatting¶

 Loss & Training¶

-Opacity regularization ensures effective MCMC densification, while the scale penalty encourages primitive relocation.
+The \(\ell_1\) regularization on opacity ensures MCMC densification prunes redundant primitives, while the scale penalty encourages primitive relocation to regions of higher demand.

 Static Scenes¶